cgkaczenski/Nextjs-app-router-demo/README.md

 ## Getting Started

+I've tested running this code locally on Mac (I'll learn docker one of these days...)

 First, create a new file in the root directory `.env`.
-It just needs one line `NEXTAUTH_SECRET=xxxxxx`.
+NextAuth manages sessions and needs this one line `NEXTAUTH_SECRET=`.
 To generate the secret, NextAuth [recommends](https://next-auth.js.org/configuration/options#secret) using the command

 ```bash
 openssl rand -base64 32
 ```

+Next, add another line to the `.env` file `DATABASE_URL=xxxxxx`.
+I've tested this using [Supabase](https://supabase.com/docs/guides/database/connecting-to-postgres) using the [Postgres.js](https://github.com/porsager/postgres) library, but it should work on any hosted Postgresql DB with an open port, so maybe I'll test it on [Railway](https://railway.app) soon.
+In Supabase, you can find the database url under the database's `Project Settings`, then go to `Connection string` and click the `URI` tab.

-Next, run the development server:
+Finally, run the development server:

 ```bash
 npx next dev